billy-earnup/2022-assessment-tmp/README.md

 - Redux (https://redux.js.org/)
 - React Router (https://reacttraining.com/react-router/web/guides/philosophy)

-However, the boilerplate code in this project should serve as a foundation; feel free to make modifications, write helper functions, extend tests, etc.
+However, the boilerplate code in this project should serve as a foundation; feel free to make modifications, write helper functions, create shared components, etc.

 This project is designed to take **45 minutes**, no more than 1 hour, but we respect your right to work on it as needed on your own time.
 Fork this repo to get started.